-Perform the following to ensure the system is configured as prescribed:
+Perform the following to ensure the system is configured as prescribed: Run the following command in Terminal:

+'''

 sudo launchctl list | egrep ODSAgent

+'''

 If "com.apple.ODSAgent" appears in the result the control is not in place.
 No result is compliant.